rsm-gh/phantom-player/usr/share/doc/phantom-player/DevNotes.md

 + `set_video(play=False)` currently does nothing, but it should set a video and load a frame image without starting to play it.
 + `player.set_track()` returns a status.
 It would be good to read the status and display a message in case of error.
 + Start/Stop the thread `__on_thread_player_activity` depending on the VLC status?

+### Features to add:
++ When the media changes, display a label.
+I think it can be done with the VLC API.
++ When using the +/- signs of the volume button, only change of 1.

 ### Bugs:
 + Test/Fix (when cancel) the option to choose the subtitles' file...